MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-setup-copy-instance.md

 - When you copy the Human Resources database, you don't copy the elements (apps or data) that are contained in a Microsoft Power Apps environment.
 For information about how to copy elements in a Power Apps environment, see [Copy an environment](https://docs.microsoft.com/power-platform/admin/copy-environment).
 The Power Apps environment you want to overwrite must be a sandbox environment.
 You must be a global tenant admin to change a Power Apps production environment to a sandbox environment.
 For more information about changing a Power Apps environment, see [Switch an instance](https://docs.microsoft.com/dynamics365/admin/switch-instance).

-- If you copy an instance into your sandbox environment and want to integrate your sandbox environment with Dataverse, you must reapply custom fields to Dataverse entities.
+- If you copy an instance into your sandbox environment and want to integrate your sandbox environment with Dataverse, you must reapply custom fields to Dataverse tables.
 See [Apply custom fields to Dataverse](hr-admin-setup-copy-instance.md?apply-custom-fields-to-common-data-service).

 ## Effects of copying a Human Resources database